Tips, tricks, and best practices for optimizing your bid strategy, relevance score, and overall ROI on Google Ads.

-Not only will this help Google to show your ads to more people, it will help prospective recruits to orient themselves after they’ve been redirected, so that they don’t get confused about what steps to take next and drop out of the application process.
+Not only will this help Google to show your ads to more people, but it will also help prospective recruits to orient themselves after they’ve been redirected so that they don’t get confused about what steps to take next and drop out of the application process.

 For passive job seekers, who might, for instance, be trying to find information to solve a coding problem, make sure that your landing page contains the information that they need—plus a way to enter your recruitment funnel!

 In addition to offering you fairly granular options about where your content is being displayed, Google also offers a robust set of targeting options for delineating the audience to which your content will be shown.

 One of the most powerful tools that Google Ads offers for targeting is remarketing, in which your ads are only shown to users who have already visited your website or interacted with your brand in some way.

 Because these people have already displayed the first signs of interest in your brand, they’re much more likely to be receptive to your messaging in the future.
 Again, if you adopt this strategy you can tailor your content accordingly: if you’re a tech startup, for instance, your second touch recruitment campaign might assume some familiarity with your employer brand and leverage that familiarity into something bold, like a link to a coding challenge or an invitation to contribute to a piece of open source software.